 Miss the November 8 inaugural concert?
 You can view it via Livestream.

-As our country reckons with its history of oppression, we, as individuals, are working to understand our own implicit biases.
-In the music world, this bias can be seen in our concert halls, both on stage, and in the music that we program.
-Composers of color, as well as composers who aren’t cis male, have historically been excluded from our musical canon.
-We’re still going to play our Bach, our Haydn, and our Mozart.
-But we will also play our Samuel Coleridge-Taylor, our Florence Price, our George Walker.
-This list goes on, from composers who have intentionally been excluded historically, to living, emerging composers today.
+The EOS Project recognizes that as our country reckons with its history of oppression, we as individuals must work to understand our own implicit biases.
+In the music world, bias can be seen in concert halls, both on stage and in the music performed.
+Composers of color, as well as composers who are not cis male, have historically been excluded from the musical canon.